 Hurlin joined American Ballet Theatre as an apprentice in November 2013 and became a member of the corps de ballet in June 2014.
-Her repertoire with ABT includes the Canteen Keeper and one of the Nutcracker's Sisters in The Nutcracker, Fairy Violente (Temperament), Cinderella and the White Cat in The Sleeping Beauty and roles in AfterEffect, The Brahms-Haydn Variations and Company B, as well as all of the Company's full-length ballets.
-Hurlin created a role in After You.
+Her repertoire with ABT includes an Odalique in Le Corsaire, the Canteen Keeper and one of the Nutcracker's Sisters in The Nutcracker, a Harlot in Romeo and Juliet, the Fairy Violente (Temperament), Cinderella and the White Cat in The Sleeping Beauty, a big swan in Swan Lake and roles in AfterEffect, The Brahms-Haydn Variations and Company B, as well as all of the Company's full-length ballets.
+Hurlin created Mademoiselle Marianne Chartreuse in Whipped Cream and a role in After You.

 Ms. Hurlin's performances with American Ballet Theatre are sponsored by The Georgia Hiden Charitable Foundation.